A most commonly debatable concept when it comes to yoga, is practicing during Menstruation.

 Firstly, it is very important to understand yoga from a view point of commoner.
 Yoga for anyone is all about postures, prayanama pictures with mudras on the internet.

-When a girl gets her first period, she goes through a lot of changes mentally and physically.
+When a girl gets her first menstruation, she goes through a lot of changes mentally and physically.
 She has many questions for which she seeks explanations.
 Sometimes the guide can be a Mother.
 But in various cultures Menstruation as a topic itself is taboo to discuss and people refrain from speaking about it.
 Moreover, women are treated differently during their periods which can lead to accumulation of negative thoughts and emotions in their mind from the tender age.
 Sometimes, this also leads to a rebellious attitude wherein they seek equality with men.

 This is the time when they shall seek proper education with appropriate reasoning.
 Unfortunately, if they do not find proper mentors, they approach social media influencer as their role models.
 Therefore, here's an attempt to understand the truth and how as teachers we must guide students with reasoning of do’s and don’ts during Menstruation.

 What is Menstruation?

 Before we understand the Menstrual cycle, let's understand about the reproductive organs of a woman's body:

 - 2 Ovaries – where eggs are stored, developed and released.